brendanoct/Brendan-Portfolio/README.md

 # My Projects

 ## [Project 2: Predicting House Sale Prices in NYC](https://github.com/brendanoct/nyc-house-prices)
-#### 29th January 2022

 <img src="https://raw.githubusercontent.com/brendanoct/Brendan-Portfolio/main/images_proj2/corr_plot.png" width="500" />

 - Utilising data fron NYC Department of Finance, I was attempting to use the data to predict and explain house prices in New York City
 - Through **linear regression**, I was able to create a model using meaningful variables in an attempt to predict and explain the sale price of houses
 - **Cross validation** was used to help determine how skilled my model was
-- My aim with this project was to see mainly how well does the size of a house explain or predict sale price across New York City
+- My aim with this project was to see mainly how well the size of a house explain or predict sale price across New York City

 ## [Project 1: Food Consumption and CO2 Emissions](https://github.com/brendanoct/food-cons-co2)
-#### 23rd January 2022

 <p float="left">
   <img src="https://raw.githubusercontent.com/brendanoct/Brendan-Portfolio/main/images_proj1/cluster_graph_1.png" width="200" />